ko-build/ko/README.md

 $ chmod +x ./ko
 ```

-If you download other builds, do:
+If you download other builds:
 ```
 $ VERSION=TODO # choose the latest version
 $ OS=Linux     # or Darwin